 Residential Sewer VOLUME Averaging

-Once a year, the amount of water that a house uses is averaged to establish a set rate for the specific account’s monthly sewer charge.
-The City does use a flat rate system.
-By using sewer averaging, the residents pay for what they create, they can influence the sewer charges, and the bill is more predictable.
+Once a year, the amount of water that a house uses is averaged to establish a set volume which is then multiplied by the current sewer rates.
+The calculation is added to the monthly service charge which results in the specific account’s monthly sewer charge.
+The City does not use a flat rate system.
+By using sewer averaging, the residents pay for what they create, they can influence their sewer charges, and the bill is more predictable.
 The averaging process considers the months of November, December, January, and February.
 Conserving water during this period will help control the monthly sewer volume charge.

 Why is the volume of water consumed at the address used to calculate the sewer volume rate?

 The inflow of water to the property is directly related to the outflow of sewer and the cost to process wastewater.
 By averaging the inflowing water consumption, a real expected outflow can be projected.

-Why does sewer averaging use the winter months?
+Why does sewer averaging occur in the winter months?

 Historically, the four lowest water consumption months for residential customers are during the winter months.
 Water use is lower during this time because most people are not engaging in outdoor watering.
-Most of winter water use is directly entering the sanitary sewer for wastewater processing.
+Most winter water use is directly entering the sanitary sewer for wastewater processing.

 The process of calculating sewer averaging:

 Do all customers have their sewer averaged?

 Only established residential customers are eligible for sewer averaging.
-New residents who move into an address during the winter months will not be eligible until the next round of averaging because the process requires four full months of water use data.
-New residents will be charged the minimum base rate for sewer until they complete a winter in the property.
+New residents who move into an address will not be eligible until the next round of averaging because the process requires four full months of water use data.
+New residents will be charged the minimum base rate for sewer until they complete an averaging period in the property.

 How can I reduce my bill?